DigvijayDheer/Complete_Auth_App/README.md

 - User registration with secure password hashing using `bcryptjs`
 - User login with session management using `express-session`
+- Integration with Google OAuth2.0 for social login using `passport-google-oauth20`
 - CSRF protection for secure form submissions using `csurf`
 - Flash messages for displaying temporary notifications using `connect-flash`
 - MongoDB database integration using `mongoose`